 Weighing in at around 90 pounds, the Standard Poodle is the largest and most common variety of this canine breed.
 Standard Poodles grow to stand at least 16 inches at the shoulder and are known for their docile demeanor.
 However, don’t let their laid-back personality fool you.
 When push comes to shove, a Standard Poodle can be brave and protective over his human pack.

 This large and elegant dog is easy to train and learns basic commands quickly.
 Standard Poodles often compete in national dog shows and agility competitions.

 If you’re seeking a pint-sized pooch with a big personality, look no further than the Miniature Poodle.
 This adorable mid-sized dog weighs between 14 and 18 pounds and stands at least 11 inches at the shoulder.

-Also known as dwarf or Nain poodles, Miniature Poodles are loyal, lovable, and loaded with energy.
+Also known as Dwarf Poodles, Miniature Poodles are loyal, lovable, and loaded with energy.
 These small dogs do best in active families where they can enjoy daily doses of exercise.

 3. Toy Poodle